taichi-dev/taichi_benchmark/README.md

 <!-- results -->
 ## Highlights
 We have conducted performance evaluation on an Nvidia Geforce RTX3080 graphics card.
-Compared with the baselines, we hightlight inspiring performance achieved by Taichi on the basis of its easy-to-use programming style:
+Compared with the baselines, we highlight the inspiring performance achieved by Taichi on the basis of its easy-to-use programming style:
 * Minimized coding efforts, doubled performance against CUDA and JAX in the [MPM](./mpm) and [differentiable smoke simulation](./diff-smoke) benchmarks.
 <p align="center">
 <img src="mpm/fig/bench_2d.png" width="400">